manyu26/daisolab/pages/pages-root-folder/index.md

 #
 homepage: true
 ---
-## Manyu Li - Data Science Application in Social and community psychology
+## Data Science Application in Social and community psychology
 ### Research Interests

 In the Data-science Application in SOcial and community psychology (DAISO) lab, we conduct quantitative studies or mixed method studies to understand issues such as sense of belonging, community engagement, place attachment, and migration and immigration.
 Students in the lab will learn statistics and research methods to conduct research relating to these topics.
 Students will also have the opportunities to present at national conferences and apply for scholarships.
 Since 2017, five of our lab student members have been funded as the McNair Scholar!

+The DAISO Lab is managed by
+* Manyu Li
+* Assistant Professor
+* Department of Psychology
+* University of Louisiana at Lafayette

+* Ph.D. and MS in Psychology, University of Pittsburgh (2014)
+* B.S.Sc (Hons) in Psychology, Chinese University of Hong Kong (2008)